code-423n4/docs/awarding/incentive-model-and-awards/README.md

 **Conclusion:**

-The award amounts for only the "partial" findings have been reduced, in line with expectations.
+Only the award amounts for "partial" findings have been reduced, in line with expectations.
 The aim of this adjustment is to recalibrate the rewards allocated for these specific findings.
 Meanwhile, the awards for the fully validated findings remain unchanged.

 ## Bot races